Bryan Bender: Professional background

+In 2023, he was the recipient of the European Press Prize for Investigative Reporting for an investigation into a global teenage network of neo-Nazis in collaboration with the German newspaper Welt.

+Bender serves as a member of the advisory board of Americans for Safe Aerospace, a non-profit advocacy organization led by military pilots that is dedicated to securing American aerospace and greater government transparency about UFOs.

 He is also former president of Military Reporters and Editors Association, the professional association for journalists covering the U.S. military.

 His work has also appeared in The New Republic, The New York Times, Los Angeles Times, Jane's Defence Weekly, among other publications.
 He is also frequent television and radio commentator on national security and foreign policy topics.